Wiwoʻole Housing Project

 Program Services:

 Program services will be based on the “Housing First” approach of providing housing followed by wrap around services for the client.
 This approach is evidence based and is a proven successful model for individuals who are dealing with past trauma.
-Once program staff is in place, residents will have additional on-site resources and services.
+Now that our program staff is in place, residents will have additional on-site resources and services.
 Residents will be required to participate in appropriate services that meet their individual needs throughout their residency.

 Services that will be available: